beto-rodriguez/SuperXml/README.md

   Hello Susan

 ```
-use a filter when ever you need to change the output of a expression. another application could be to return for example input times 2.
+Use filters whenever you need to change the output of a expression. another application could be to return for example input times 2.

-#Math and Logical Operatos
+#Math and Logical Operators
-math operations are evaluated by Ncalc, basically it works with the same syntax used in C#. for more info go to https://ncalc.codeplex.com/
+math operations are evaluated by Ncalc, basically it works with the same syntax used in C#.
+For more info go to https://ncalc.codeplex.com/
 ```
 <Document>
   <Math>